MonoGame/MonoGame.Samples/Platformer2D/Documentation/2_platformer_adding_a_powerup.md

 This is a simple bit of code that sets the powerup time to a predefined value, which is 3 seconds in this case.

 You're done with Player.cs.
-It's now time to modify his fiendish enemies.
+It is now time to modify his fiendish enemies.

 ## Modifying the Enemy Class